About Us

 • Sponsor scholarships for post-graduate students, staff and volunteers.

-Friends of Kings Park Fund
+Friends of Kings Park Gift Fund

 Money well spent!